TheSharks/WildBeast/.github/CONTRIBUTING.md

 6. Issues stemming from usage of normal user accounts instead of OAuth bot accounts

 ## Wanted contributions
-Everything that doesn't fit in the unwanted category is wanted :smile:
+Everything that doesn't fit in the unwanted category is wanted :eyes: :thumbsup:

 # Notes
 ## Commands